qmatteoq/Copilot-for-M365-Plugins-Samples/samples/msgext-northwind-inventory-ts/lab/Optional - Code tour.md

 * [Exercise 1](./Exercise%2001%20-%20Set%20up.md) - Set up your development Environment
 * [Exercise 2](./Exercise%2003%20-%20Run%20in%20Copilot.md) - Run the sample as a Copilot plugin
 * [Exercise 3]() - Add a new command
-* [Optional - Code Tour](./Optional%20-%20Code%20tour.md) - Code tour (THIS PAGE)
+* [Optional - Code Tour](./Optional%20-%20Code%20tour.md) - Code tour **(THIS PAGE)**
-* [Optional - Messaging Extension](./Optional%20-%20Run%20sample%20app.md) - Run the sample as a Messaging Extension
+* [Optional - Message Extension](./Optional%20-%20Run%20sample%20app.md) - Run the sample as a Message Extension

 ## Optional - Code tour

-In this optional section of the lab, you'll review the application code so that you can understand how a Messaging Extension works.
+In this optional section of the lab, you'll review the application code so that you can understand how a Message Extension works.

 ## Step 1 - Examine the manifest

 The core of any Microsoft 365 application is its application manifest.
 This is where you provide the information Microsoft 365 needs to access your application.

 In your working directory, open the [manifest.json](https://github.com/OfficeDev/Copilot-for-M365-Plugins-Samples/blob/main/samples/msgext-northwind-inventory-ts/appPackage/manifest.json) file.
 This JSON file is placed in a zip archive with two icon files to create the application package.
-The "icons" property includes paths to these icons.
+The `icons` property includes paths to these icons.

 ~~~json
 "icons": {